zcyisiee/SyncPDF/README.md

 >
 > End users should directly use **Online Service**: Beta version launched [Immersive Translate - BabelDOC](https://app.immersivetranslate.com/babel-doc/) 1000 free pages per month.
 >
-> End users who need self-deployment should use [PDFMathTranslate](https://github.com/Byaidu/PDFMathTranslate)
+> End users who need self-deployment should use [PDFMathTranslate 2.0](https://github.com/PDFMathTranslate/PDFMathTranslate-next)
 >
 > If you find that an option is not listed below, it means that this option is a debugging option for maintainers.
 Please do not use these options.